jgithubs/jsplayarea/sc-project.md

 ### Create Content in Windows

-* One MP3 file (other format types are not yet supported) is required.
+* One WAV file (other format types are not yet supported) is required.
 * One or more JPG file (other format types are not yet supported) is required.
   * This image shall be 640x480 in widthXheight size (for Adafruit Monitor).
   * There is [software on the Raspberry Pi](sw-img-magick-tools.md) that can scale down the image.